Classes are still being held

 - Class sizes restricted to less than 9 students plus instructor.

 - Instructors will take student’s temperatures with a forehand scan at the start of each day.
-Anyone registering a temperature above 100.4 degrees must speak with a staff member about next steps.
+Anyone registering a temperature at or above 100.4 degrees must speak with a staff member about next steps.

-- All students will complete a screening form at the beginning of class.
+- All students will complete a screening form at the beginning of class, each day.

 - The Hand Washing Skills section will be moved earlier in the curriculum to be presented on the first day of class (versus second day of class).